redhat-community-ai-tools/jira-mcp/README.md

 # redhat-ai-tools/jira-mcp

-For use with Cursor to provide access to Jira.
+A containerized MCP server for Cursor to provide access to Jira.

 > [!IMPORTANT]
 > This project is experimental and was initially created as a learning exercise.